-- RG 189.31 Without the relief in [CO 08/35]draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX, an accelerated rights issue would not comply with the disclosure exemption because the different offer periods and dates of allotment mean the offers are not made on the same terms to each relevant holder. - RG 189.32 [CO 08/35]Draft ASIC Corporations (Non-Traditional Rights Issues)

-Instrument 2015/XX gives relief to permit different offer periods and dates of allotment for retail and institutional investors.
+- RG 189.31 Without the relief in ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84, an accelerated rights issue would not comply with the disclosure exemption because the different offer periods and dates of allotment mean the offers are not made on the same terms to each relevant holder. - RG 189.32 ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84 gives relief to permit different offer periods and dates of allotment for retail and institutional investors.

-Note 1: Class Order [CO 05/26] Constitutional provisions about the consideration to acquire interests facilitates accelerated rights issues by managed investment schemes.
-This class order relief does not allow the responsible entity to issue interests to institutional holders before any of the retail holders at least have the opportunity to be issued their interests.
-This condition is imposed in [CO 05/26] to reflect the requirement in s601FC(1)(d) that all members in a class be treated equally, which is a stricter requirement than for rights issues of securities that offers be made on the same terms.
+Note 1: Class Order [CO 13/656] Equality of treatment impacting on the acquisition of interests and ASIC Corporations (Managed investment product consideration) Instrument 2015/847 provide relief which facilitates accelerated rights issues by managed investment schemes.
+This relief does not allow the responsible entity to issue interests to institutional holders before any of the retail holders at least have the opportunity to be issued their interests.
+This condition is imposed to reflect the requirement in s601FC(1)(d) that all members in a class be treated equally, which is a stricter requirement than for rights issues of securities that offers be made on the same terms.

-Note 2: Class Order [CO 09/459] Takeovers relief for accelerated rights issues provides elass order relief from the takeovers provisions for accelerated rights issues subject to certain conditions.
-Please see Regulatory Guide 6 Takeovers: Exceptions to the general prohibition 199 Broadening the rights issue and dividend reinvestment plan exceptions for takeovers (RG 6199).
+Note 2: ASIC Corporations (Takeovers-Accelerated Rights Issues) Instrument 2015/1069 provides relief from the takeovers provisions for accelerated rights issues subject to certain conditions.
+Please see Regulatory Guide 6 Takeovers: Exceptions to the general prohibition (RG 6).

-RG 189.33 The retail allotment must occur within two months after the allotment to institutional investors: s9A(4)(a)-(b), as modified by [CO 08/35]draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX.
+RG 189.33 The retail allotment must occur within two months after the allotment to institutional investors: s9A(4)(a)-(b), as modified by ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84.
 We also expect that entities will not schedule a general meeting during this period if the early allotment to institutional investors would distort voting.